Overview

 6. Completion of all course requirements; and

-7. No courses in the professional education area with a grade below "B-" will be
+7. No courses in the professional education area with a grade below "B-" will be accepted toward licensure requirements in the Darden College of Education and Professional Studies.

 Program Requirements